 - This recipe calls for mini chocolate chips, but you can chop up regular chocolate chips, white chocolate chips, chocolate chunks, M&Ms, or your favorite chocolate bar.

-Yes, there is butter in it so it does need to be kept in the fridge if you’re making it ahead of time.
 This frosting will last in the fridge for about 5 days in the fridge or up to two months in the freezer.
 Make sure it is in an airtight container or very tightly wrapped so it doesn’t take on any flavors from your fridge or freezer.

 Cookie Dough Frosting